 - The Suez Canal opened, linking the Mediterranean and the Red Seas (1869)

 - SALT I negotiations in Helsinki began aimed at limiting numbers of strategic nuclear weapons (1969)

 - Happy 80th Birthday to Canadian singer Gordon Lightfoot, known for his 1974 hit, If You Could Read My Mind (1938)

 - The first computer mouse was patented by Douglas Engelbart (1970)

-- The Velvet Revolution dawned in Czechoslovakia when a peaceful student demonstration in Prague was brutally beaten back, sparking the biggest wave of public protests in 20 years and, on December 29, the successful overthrow, without weapons, of the oppressive communist regime (1989) *see more below
+- The Velvet Revolution dawned in Czechoslovakia when a peaceful student demonstration in Prague was brutally beaten back, sparking the biggest wave of public protests in 20 years and, soon after, the successful overthrow, without weapons, of the oppressive communist regime (1989) *see more below

 - Israel’s parliament overwhelmingly approved a land-for-peace accord with the Palestinians (1998)